Octopus and Giant squid plush toy stuffed animals.

 There are several kinds of octopuses in North America.
 The largest octopus is the North Pacific Octopus (Octopus dofleini) that can reach a length of 30 feet.
 The smallest is in California and is only about 1 inch long.
 Squids have a wide distribution.
 Both octopuses and squids belong to the group of mollusks called cephalopods.
 They are predators that lack an outer shell.
 (Cuttlefish and nautiluses are also cephalopods.)
 Their long arms, an octopus has 8 and a squid 10, including 2 longer tentacles, are equipped with suction disks.
 The arms hold fish and other prey.
 Both octopuses and squids can swim.
 The octopus actually crawls more, using its suckers to hold on to rocks.

-All members of this group except the Nautilus secrete an inky fluid which they real_octopusstore in an ink sac, and which they can shoot into the water to escape an enemy.
+All members of this group except the Nautilus secrete an inky fluid which they store in an ink sac, and which they can shoot into the water to escape an enemy.
 This same ink can be toxic to the octopus if it is in a confined space and can't escape, such as an aquarium.

 Octopuses also change color depending on their mood.
 If frightened they turn white, angry and they turn red.
 Normally they are a brown color.
 They also have problem-solving intelligence and an acute sense of touch.
 It would seem that Wiggly, Inky and Oppy are all in a bad mood.
 Maybe they didn't like having their picture taken.